Sutter Health Park: Baseball's Most Unusual Venue

 Sutter Health Park Sun and Shade Overview

-Sutter Health Park has a north-northwest-facing orientation (330°), meaning home plate faces south-southeast and center field points to the north-northwest.
-This is an atypical orientation that reverses the shade pattern you'd expect at most MLB parks.
+Sutter Health Park has a north-northeast-facing orientation (20°), meaning home plate faces south-southwest and center field points to the north-northeast.
+This orientation shapes the shade pattern you'll find here.

-Because home plate faces SSE, the first base line runs roughly northeast, and the third base line runs roughly southwest.
-In the afternoon, when the sun is in the south and moving toward the southwest, the third base side directly faces the sun.
-The first base side, facing northeast, sits in the shadow of the stadium structure.
+Because home plate faces SSW, the first base line runs roughly southeast, and the third base line runs roughly northwest.
+In the afternoon, when the sun is in the south and moving toward the west, the seats behind home plate sit deepest in the shadow of the stadium structure, while the third base side and outfield trend into the sun.
+The first base side stays the more comfortable of the two open sides.

 Best Shaded Sections